ModbusScope/ModbusScope/docs/pages/open_data_file.md

 # Open data file

-When a data file that was created by *ModbusScope* is opened, the file will be parsed and the data will be loaded automatically.
-This can be done by selecting "File > Open Data File..." or by dragging the  file into the application.
+When a data file that was created by *ModbusScope* is opened, the data will be loaded automatically.
+This can be done by selecting *File* > *Open Data File...* or by dragging the file into the application.
 If the file format is not compatible with *ModbusScope*, the program will try to automatically determine the necessary settings for parsing the file.
 This includes the field and decimal separators.
 These settings can be adjusted manually if needed.
 Once the settings are configured, the rest of the file will be loaded and the data can be viewed in the graph as with a normal *ModbusScope* log.

 ![image](../_static/user_manual/import_csv.png)

 ## Parse settings

 The format of a *.csv* file can vary, so correct settings must be in place for parsing the file.
 These settings can be adjusted and the results of the parsing will be reflected in the grid display.

 ### Locale related